whlapinel/course-manager/notes/notes.md

 ## Progress Log

+### 3/29/25

+- Had to write this down somewhere for now... currently my echo server is getting slides as a string from the marp server.
+But maybe I should instead just proxy my marp server with Caddy and put an iframe with the reverse proxy link to the slides?
+One big issue here is that the js in marp slides assumes the client is local host and it's trying to establish a websocket connection for live reload or something.
+So maybe I do need to filter that out with my app.

 ### 3/27/25

 - Static site lesson details now uses tabs component to display slides, files, and assessments rather than trying to cram it all on one page.
 Looks great!